 Data that you transferred to Esendex can be made available for this purpose, providing it is still stored by Us.
 Subject access requests can be raised with Esendex via our Subject Access Request Form.
 There may be a charge associated with requests of this nature – please contact your account manager for details.
 Subject Access Requests will be fulfilled within 30 days of us receiving the request from you.

 Right to be Forgotten and Erasure

-Much has been made of the enhancements to this right under the GDPR; it will give data subjects the right to ask for their information to be deleted if they object to processing, or withdraw their consent.
+Data subjects have the right to ask for their information to be deleted if they object to processing, or withdraw their consent.
 In the UK, this right has been used to amend inaccurate information about data subjects, for example, in Google search results.
-Whilst the enhancements do not provide an absolute right to be forgotten, they will result in more deletion requests being received by Data Controllers.
+Whilst the GDPR does not provide an absolute right to be forgotten, they have resulted in more deletion requests being received by Data Controllers.